alfredang/courseware_generator_autogen/README.md

 TSC Formatting to take into account:
 LUs must be present on top of their respective group of topics.
-Topics and LUs must follow this labelling convention: eg. LU1: xxxx (K1, K2, A1, A2)
+Topics and LUs must follow this labelling convention:
+Course Level and proficiency Level must be present eg. LU1: xxxx (K1, K2, A1, A2)
 eg. Topic 1: xxxxx (K1, A1)

 The colon character ( : ) is essential for the regex pattern in the code to detect what is needed for mapping, do not miss this out!

 ![plot](./agentic_chat_workflow.png)

+## Notes
+- **Railway deployment has been disabled**: This project is no longer deployed or maintained on Railway.
+Please use local or other cloud environments for running the workflow.
+- **Recommended Model**: For best cost-effectiveness, use DeepSeek v3 as the default model.
+It is both cheap and efficient for most tasks.

 ## Roadmap
 - [x] Parsing Function